Peter Eisenman: Career

-He first rose to prominence as a member of the New York Five (also known as the Whites, as opposed to the Grays of Yale: Robert A.M.
-Stern, Charles Moore, etc.), five architects (Eisenman, Charles Gwathmey, John Hejduk, Richard Meier, and Michael Graves) some of whose work was presented at a CASE Studies conference in 1969.
+He first rose to prominence as a member of the New York Five (also known as "the Whites"), along with fellow architects Charles Gwathmey, John Hejduk, Richard Meier, and Michael Graves.
+Some of their work was presented at a CASE Studies conference in 1969, catapulting their respective careers.
 Eisenman received a number of grants from the Graham Foundation for work done in this period.
-These architects' work at the time was often considered a reworking of the ideas of Le Corbusier.
-Subsequently, the five architects each developed unique styles and ideologies, with Eisenman becoming more affiliated with Deconstructivism.
+The New York Five began their careers by iterating on Le Corbusier's distinctive style, but they all subsequently developed unique styles and ideologies.
+Over time, the expansive, fragmentary, and disjointed aspects of Eisenman's work led to him being considered an early Deconstructivist, though he wished to distance himself from that label.

-He currently teaches theory seminars and advanced design studios at the Yale School of Architecture.
-He is Professor Emeritus at the Cooper Union School of Architecture.
+Eisenman currently teaches theory seminars and advanced design studios at the Yale School of Architecture, and is Professor Emeritus at the Cooper Union School of Architecture.
 Previously, he taught at the University of Cambridge, Harvard University, the University of Pennsylvania, Princeton University School of Architecture, and the Ohio State University.
-Peter Eisenman founded the Institute for Architecture and Urban Studies in 1967, serving as its Executive Director until 1981.
-After 50 years in academia, he is regarded as an influential teacher by generations of alumni/ae.
+He founded the Institute for Architecture and Urban Studies in 1967 and served as its Executive Director until 1981.

-His professional work is often referred to as formalist, deconstructive, late avant-garde, late or high modernist, etc. A certain fragmenting of forms visible in some of his projects has been identified as characteristic of an eclectic group of architects that were (self-)labeled as deconstructivists, and who were featured in an exhibition by the same name at the Museum of Modern Art.
-The heading also refers to the storied relationship and collaborations between Peter Eisenman and post-structuralist thinker Jacques Derrida.
+His professional work is often referred to as formalist, deconstructive, late avant-garde, late and high modernist.
+The fragmenting of forms visible in some of his projects has been identified as characteristic of deconstructivism, and he has become one of the movement's flagbearers.
+In 1988, he was featured in the "Deconstructivists" exhibit at the Museum of Modern Art in New York.